Community Support Agriculture

 When will they start?

-We will send an email to all CSA members notifying them when flowers are blooming and when CSA pick-ups will begin.
+We will send an email to all CSA members notifying them when flowers are blooming and when CSA pick-ups will begin as soon as we can.
+Much of it depends on the weather so as much as we try to do our best, each season shifts slightly.